underscoreio/essential-slick/src/pages/3-modifying.md

 ### Retrieving Primary Keys on Insert

-When the database allocates primary keys for us it's often the case that we want get the key back after an insert.
+When the database allocates primary keys for us it's often the case that we want to get the key back after an insert.
 Slick supports this via the `returning` method:

 ```scala mdoc